roloje777/mg-bits-and-bytes-blog/_posts/philosophy-and-thinking/2024-07-07-time-management.md

 <blockquote>
 <p>
-Now, you may say, How is it possible, my work schedule is so full?<br>
+Now, you may say, how is it possible, my work schedule is so full?<br>
 I don't have time for all this crap.<br>
 Well the first thing you need to do is<strong> prioritize</strong><br>
 If you don't, all you'll be doing is "blowing out fires."